aces/Loris/modules/create_timepoint/test/TestPlan.md

    under the `<labelSet>` tag) should be displayed.
    - Ensure that if the `config.xml` file does not contain a matching `<visitLabel>` entry, an error message should be displayed to the user.
-   - Ensure that if the logged in user has only 1 site affiliation, the site dropdown is not displayed on the page and the form can be submitted without any errors.
+   - Ensure that if the logged in user has only 1 site affiliation, that site is auto-selected in the site dropdown and the form can be submitted without any errors.
-   - Ensure that if the logged in user has only 1 project affiliation, the project dropdown is not displayed on the page and the form can be submitted without any errors.
+   - Ensure that if the logged in user has only 1 project affiliation, that project is auto-selected in the project dropdown and the form can be submitted without any errors.
    - Ensure that if the logged in user has multiple site affiliations, the site dropdown appears on the page and only displays the sites with which the user is